marcuszou/homebox/README.md

 # HomeBox

-Try-out just starts THis is a very great home inventory management app.
+Try-out just starts.
+This is a very great home inventory management app.

 ## Deployment with docker compose
 Prepare the yaml file